i-tu/Hasklig/README.md

 _N.B.
 This is a fork of the_ [Source Code Pro repository](https://github.com/adobe/source-code-pro)

-## Hasklig - Ligatures for Haskell
+## Hasklig - Ligatures for Haskell code

 Programming languages are limited to relatively few characters.
 As a result of a limited character set, combined character operators surfaced quite early, such as the widely used arrow (`->`), comprised of a hyphen and greater sign.
 It looks like an arrow if you know the analogy and squint a bit.